napari/docs/docs/guides/rendering.md

 As a result, rendering in napari is the source of many bugs and performance problems that we are actively trying to fix and improve.

-This document describes the simple rendering paths with pointers to the more powerful, unusual, and complicated ones.
+This document describes napari's simple rendering paths with pointers to the more powerful, unusual, and complicated ones.

 We will use scikit-image's 3D cells data as a running example throughout this documentation.